stevecondylios/ruby-learning-resources/playing-around-with-ruby/ruby.md

 # Scopes

-TL;DR - [Don't use scopes!](https://piechowski.io/post/why-is-default-scope-bad-rails/) - The case for not using scopes is strong: they look convenient, but really just mess with your queries - steer clear.
+**Scopes TL;DR** - [Don't use scopes!](https://piechowski.io/post/why-is-default-scope-bad-rails/) - The case for not using scopes is strong: they look convenient, but really just mess with your queries - steer clear.